AlokRoyChatterjee/Multi-Tier-Health-Planner-Website/README.md

 ## Users can get recommended meal plans and weekly calories information on their meal plans
 ## Users can view and change their personalized shopping lists and Exercise lists
 ## Users can email Reminders for their recommended,favorite foods and exercises
-## Front End was developed using HTML, CSS, JavaScript
-## Back End was developed using MySQL and PHP for user accounts, exercises, and common foods database interactions